Is Teresa Giudice Cheating On Husband Joe? Report Claims She’s Enjoying A ‘Romantic Getaway’ With Another Man

 As the insider revealed, Teresa Giudice wasn’t alone with her alleged boyfriend on her trip to Mexico.
 Instead, her father, Giacinto Gorga, was in tow.

 News of Teresa Giudice’s alleged getaway with another man comes after Radar Online revealed that the longtime reality star had met with a divorce attorney over the weekend.
-As the outlet explained, Giduice posted a photo of her dinner meeting on Instagram and immediately sparked divorce rumors on social media.
+As the outlet explained, Giudice posted a photo of her dinner meeting on Instagram and immediately sparked divorce rumors on social media.

 In a previous photo, Teresa Giudice was seen sitting at a restaurant table alongside Loren M. LaForge, who reportedly works as a divorce attorney in New Jersey.
 In her caption, the Real Housewives of New Jersey star told her fans and followers that she was having a meal with a “great friend.”